almu3138/computer-/README.md

-# computer-is repository for jupyter
+# computer-is a repository for jupyter